 1. All persons who desire to unite themselves with this church, and who fulfill the qualifications for membership, shall make application to church leadership.
 They shall then meet with designated Pastors or Elders for examination of the candidates as to their conversions, spiritual conditions and agreement with the church's doctrines, covenant, and policies.
 Following examination, candidates will be presented to the Council of Elders and Board of Deacons for approval.

-Members may be received in one of four ways:
+Members may be received in one of three ways:

 A. By baptism of immersion following salvation.